ankitects/anki-changes/README.md

   mw.col.conf["normalize_note_text"] = False
   ```

 - The standard Mac build currently does not support native dark mode.
-If you previously
+If you
-  enabled it from the terminal, please undo the change with the following terminal command:
+  previously enabled it from the terminal, please either try the 2.1.29 beta, or
+  undo the change with the following terminal command:

   ```
   defaults write net.ankiweb.dtop NSRequiresAquaSystemAppearance -bool yes